JAlcocerT/JAlcocerT/content/blog/entrep-marketing.md

    - Queue-based architecture
    - Cloud-native design

-## n8n Integration

 Firecrawl works beautifully with n8n for automating web scraping workflows.

 Here's a simple example of how to use Firecrawl with n8n:

 1. **HTTP Request Node**: Connect to Firecrawl's API
 2. **Data Processing**: Use n8n's powerful nodes to transform the extracted data
 3. **Storage**: Save results to your preferred database or file storage
 4. **Automation**: Schedule regular crawls or trigger them based on events

-## Use Cases
+Use Cases

 - **Market Research**: Track prices and product information
 - **Lead Generation**: Extract contact information from business directories
 - **Content Aggregation**: Build news or job listing aggregators
 - **Competitor Analysis**: Monitor competitor websites for changes

-## Getting Started

-### Prerequisites
+Prerequisites

 - Node.js 16+ or Docker
 - n8n instance (self-hosted or cloud)
 - Firecrawl API key (get one at [firecrawl.dev](https://firecrawl.dev))

-### Basic Installation
+Basic Installation

 ```bash
 # Using npm
 npm install -g firecrawl